Cray-HPE/docs-csm/operations/validate_csm_health.md

 suitable for production usage.
 To run production work loads, it is suggested that an image from the Cray OS (COS) product, or similar, be used.

-- This test is **very important to run** during the CSM install prior to redeploying the PIT node because it validates all of the services required for that operation.
+- This test is **very important to run**, particularly during the CSM install prior to rebooting the PIT node, because it validates all of the services required for nodes to PXE boot from the cluster.
 - The CSM Barebones image included with the release will not successfully complete beyond the `dracut` stage of the boot process.
 However, if the `dracut` stage is reached the boot can be considered successful and shows that the necessary CSM services needed to boot a node are up and available.
   - This inability to boot the `barebones` image fully will be resolved in future releases of the CSM product.
 - In addition to the CSM Barebones image, the release also includes an IMS Recipe that can be used to build the CSM Barebones image.
 However, the CSM Barebones recipe currently requires RPMs that are not installed with the CSM product.
 The CSM Barebones recipe can be built after the